Distancing language

 Distancing language is phrasing used by a person to psychologically "distance" themselves from a statement.
 It is used in an effort to separate a particular topic, idea, discussion, or group from their own personal identity for the purpose of self-deception, deceiving others, or disunifying oneself from a team, among others.
 The use of distancing language is primarily subconscious as a means to disengage oneself from acts or ideas that conflict with their personal values, beliefs, and ideals, and is often used to identify if a person is lying.
 Conscious uses of distancing language are often euphemistic in nature in order to downplay or desensitize a loaded topic in an effort to separate the speaker from the subject at hand.

 Common practices of distancing language

 Avoiding first-person pronouns

 The use of first-person pronouns as a singular ("I", "me", "my", "myself"), and as a plural ("we", "us", "our", "ourselves") indicates a psychological closeness between the speaker and the topic of discussion.
-Omitting first-person pronouns suggests the absence of responsibility and identification of the ideas conveyed in the statement.
+Omitting first-person pronouns suggests the absence of responsibility and identification with the ideas conveyed in the statement.

 "You" as a third-person pronoun

 In the English language, the pronoun "you" can be used as an appropriate use of distancing language in a universal context, where the statements are intended to be applied to anyone in the general public (e.g. the statement "You should never drink and drive" pertains to anyone who drives).
-Consequently, “you” is a common replacement for a first-person pronoun, often to hint at one’s lack of commitment to or interest in a group or organization.
+Consequently, “you” is a common replacement for a first-person pronoun, often to hint at one's lack of commitment to or interest in a group or organization.